Fall of the Derg regime: From the PDR to the fall of Addis Ababa: 1987–1991

-In September 1987, Mengistu proclaimed Ethiopia as a socialist republic officially named the "People's Democratic Republic of Ethiopia", and the Derg became the Ethiopian Worker's Party.
+In September 1987, Mengistu proclaimed Ethiopia as a socialist republic known as the People's Democratic Republic of Ethiopia.
+The Workers' Party, dominated by surviving Derg members, became the only legal party.
 The same year, the Amhara anti-government opposition group known as the Ethiopian People's Democratic Movement (EPDM) was formed.
 Together with the TPLF, they established a coalition known as the Ethiopian People's Revolutionary Democratic Front (EPDRF) in 1989, with Meles Zenawi serving as chairman of both the TPLF and EPDM.
 Mengistu banned the Ethiopian media from using the terms glasnost and perestroika, defying the Soviet president Mikhail Gorbachev, whom Mengistu is believed to have distrusted.
 Gorbachev sent hardline communist troops from Moscow along with 1 billion U.S. dollars in military aid in the next three consecutive years.

-20,000 Soviet troops surrendered to the EPLF when they attempted infiltrating Afabet, which shocked Gorbachev.
 Gorbachev ultimately told Mengistu that he would cut off the flow of equipment to the Derg by 1990.
 By the end of the 1980s, the insurgents accepted the importance of mixed economy, multi-party democracy, and open society over socialist dogma in order to defeat the Derg, seeking approval from the United States and allies.
 In early February 1990, the EPLF successfully captured all of Massawa, de-linking the road and Mengistu's army from Asmara and central Eritrea.